rieckpil/testing-spring-boot-applications-demystified/manuscript/content.md

 Similar to testing our web layer in isolation with `@WebMvcTest`, Spring Boot provides a convenient way to test our Spring Boot JPA persistence layer.
 Using the @DataJpaTest [test slice annotation](https://rieckpil.de/spring-boot-test-slices-overview-and-usage/), we can easily write integration tests for our JPA persistence layer.

-While the default configuration expects an embedded database, this article demonstrates how to test any Spring Data JPA repository with a running database server using [Testcontainers](https://rieckpil.de/howto-write-spring-boot-integration-tests-with-a-real-database/) and [Flyway](https://rieckpil.de/howto-best-practices-for-flyway-and-hibernate-with-spring-boot/).
+While the default configuration expects an embedded database, this section demonstrates how to test any Spring Data JPA repository with a running database server using [Testcontainers](https://rieckpil.de/howto-write-spring-boot-integration-tests-with-a-real-database/) and [Flyway](https://rieckpil.de/howto-best-practices-for-flyway-and-hibernate-with-spring-boot/).
 We're using Spring Boot 2.5, Java 17, and a PostgreSQL database for the sample application.

 #### What Not to test for Our Spring Data JPA Persistence Layer